Fox-ML-infrastructure/FoxML_Core/LEGAL/SUBSCRIPTIONS.md

 **Any organizational use requires a commercial license**, regardless of whether the use directly generates revenue, is experimental, is a proof of concept, or is claimed to be "non-commercial" or "research-only."
 See `COMMERCIAL_LICENSE.md` Section 1 for the complete definition of organizational use.

 **PAID PILOT REQUIRED FOR BUSINESS EVALUATION:**
-Business evaluation requires a paid Pilot.
-No exceptions.
-If you're a legal entity, you need a license.
-If you want to evaluate, it's a paid pilot.
+Organizations can use a 30-day $0 evaluation (strict limits: non-production, no client deliverables).
+Continued evaluation beyond 30 days requires a paid Pilot ($35k, credited 100% to Year 1 if converted within 60 days).
 See `COMMERCIAL_LICENSE.md` Section 2 for complete evaluation license terms.

-**All use requires a commercial license.
-No exceptions.**
+**Organizational use requires a commercial license.**

-This includes:
+**Free use is limited to:**
+- Personal use (individual, non-commercial, not for any business purpose)
+- Non-commercial academic research at qualifying tax-exempt institutions (see `LICENSE` for full definition)

+**Organizational use includes:**
-- Personal use by individuals
+- Any use by or for a company, university, lab, or other organization
-- Academic research (commercial or non-commercial)
-- Business use, organizational use, or institutional use
-- Evaluation, testing, development, staging, or production use
+- Any internal evaluation, pilots, PoCs, dev/staging, or production use
+- Any use supporting revenue, operations, services, or internal tooling
+- Any evaluation/pilot done by an organization
-- Any use by any person or entity, regardless of purpose or context
+- Any use by employees, contractors, interns, or affiliates in the scope of their work

-**IMPORTANT:** Unauthorized use of the Software without a valid commercial license is copyright infringement and may result in legal claims.
+**IMPORTANT:** Unauthorized organizational use of the Software without a valid commercial license is copyright infringement and may result in legal claims.
 If you have used the Software without a license, you must immediately obtain a commercial license.

 **See `LICENSE` for complete license terms and `DOCS/02_reference/licensing/DUAL_LICENSE.md` for licensing overview.**